xebialabs/xl-release-stress-tests/README.md

 - **Dependency tree breadth**: The breadth of the tree structures that should be created.
     - Syntax: `-Pdependency-tree-breadth=10`
     - The default values is `3`

+- **Automated templates**: The number of "automated" templates that should be created.
+An automated template contains only script tasks which perform verbose logging - simulating a verbose build script.
+New releases are created based on a time trigger - every 5 minutes by default.
+    - Syntax: `-Pautomated-templates=10`
+    - The default values is `0`

 Example :